edquant/edh7916/_lessons/dw_three.md

 [Regular
 expressions](https://en.wikipedia.org/wiki/Regular_expression) (aka
-_regex_) are special strings that use a particular syntax to create patterns that can be used to match other strings.
+_regex_) are strings that use a special syntax to create patterns that can be used to match other strings.
 They are very useful when you need to match strings that have some general form, but may differ in specifics.

-We already used this technique in the last lesson when we matched columns in the `all_schools_wide.csv` with `contains("19")` so that we could `pivot_longer()`.
+We already used this technique in the a prior lesson when we matched columns in the `all_schools_wide.csv` with `contains("19")` so that we could `pivot_longer()`.
 Instead of naming all the columns specifically, we recognized that each column took the form of `<test>_19<YY>`.
 This is a type of regular expression.

-In the {tidyverse} some of the {stringr} and [{tidyselect} helper functions](https://www.rdocumentation.org/packages/tidyselect/versions/1.0.0/topics/select_helpers) abstract-away some of the nitty-gritty behind regular expressions.
+In the tidyverse some of the stringr and [tidyselect helper functions](https://www.rdocumentation.org/packages/tidyselect/versions/1.0.0/topics/select_helpers) abstract-away some of the nitty-gritty behind regular expressions.
 [Knowing a little about regular expression syntax,